 - Engage meaningfully with U.S. and other common law lawyers in an international context

-- Identify critical legal issues in a range of business agreements
+- Identify critical legal issues in a range of international commercial agreements

 - Analyze and critique contractual provisions offered by opposing parties

 - Draft provisions and clauses in English to protect client interests

 - Assess and protect against political, economic and legal risks in transnational transactions